 By recycling greens into woodchips and mulch, NOVEC’s tree crews will reduce the amount of debris added to landfills after the holidays.

 “Protecting the environment is a high priority at NOVEC,” says Rick Carpenter, manager of Vegetation Management.
 “Recycling holiday greens is just another way we help our customers and the environment.”

 For more information about recycling holiday greens, contact NOVEC’s Vegetation Management department at 703-335-0500 or 1-888-335-0500, extension 1600, or VegetationMgmt@novec.com.

-NOVEC, headquartered in Manassas, Virginia, is a not-for-profit corporation that provides electricity to more than 170,000 metered customers in Fairfax, Fauquier, Loudoun, Prince William, Stafford, and Clarke counties, the City of Manassas Park, and the Town of Clifton.
-It also supplies natural gas and energy products and services to consumers in the Washington, D.C. region.
-The utility is the largest electric co-op in Virginia and one of the largest electric cooperatives in the United States.
+NOVEC, headquartered in Manassas, Virginia, is a not-for-profit corporation that provides electricity to more than 171,000 metered customers in Fairfax, Fauquier, Loudoun, Prince William, Stafford, and Clarke counties, the City of Manassas Park, and the Town of Clifton.
+The utility serves more customers than any electric co-op in Virginia and is one of the largest electric cooperatives in the United States.
 For more information, visit www.novec.com or call 703-335-0500 or 1-888-335-0500.